Redfern Now

-Redfern Now is an Australian drama television series, that first aired on ABC1 in 2012.
-The program follows the lives of 6 Aboriginal Australian families living in the urban hub of Redfern, Sydney.
-The series provides insight into contemporary issues facing Aboriginal Australians, including lack of employment and mental illness, which are positioned as direct ramifications of colonialisation and the Stolen Generations.
-Produced by Blackfella Films as part of the ABC's Indigenous Department, the show is the first series to be 'commissioned, written, acted and produced by Indigenous Australians'.
-The series' release contributes to widespread public debate surrounding Indigenous representation in the Australian media.
+Redfern Now is an Australian drama television series featuring the lives of Aboriginal Australian families living in Redfern, Sydney, that first aired on ABC1 in 2012.
+A second season followed in 2013, and the series concluded with a feature-length telemovie, Redfern Now: Promise Me, in April 2015.
+The series' release contributed to widespread public debate surrounding Indigenous representation in the Australian media, and both series as well as the film were nominated for and won many awards.

-The first season received five AACTA award nominations for 2013.
-The series has received numerous additional AACTA nominations, winning 5 in total, including Best Lead Actress in a Television Drama for Leah Purcell, Best Screenplay in Television, and Best Television Drama Series.
+Synopsis

-A second season was commissioned in late 2012 and went into production in May 2013, premiering 31 October 2013.
-The series concluded with a telemovie titled Promise Me which aired on 9 April 2015.
+The series follows the lives of six families living in the inner Sydney suburb of Redfern, and provides insight into contemporary issues facing Aboriginal Australians.
+These issues include lack of employment and mental illness, which are posited as direct ramifications of the colonisation of Australia and the Stolen Generations caused by forced removals of Indigenous children.
+Produced by Blackfella Films as part of the ABC's Indigenous Department, the show is the first series to be commissioned, written, acted, and produced by Indigenous Australians.